-• Anonymised summary table of all participant results, comments and methodology.
-Including sample assessment result (acceptable/unacceptable classification) for each participant.
+- Anonymised summary table of all participant results, comments and methodology.
+Including sample assessment result (acceptable/unacceptable classification) for each participant. - End of year summary of participant performance.

 Information detailing i) the sequences that are identical over exons 2 and 3 for class I and exon 2 for class II and ii) ambiguous typing combinations (heterozygous positions identified by sequencing) defined over these exons.